whirm/tgs-pc/README.md

 then execute the normal tgs script.

 ## Building The UI
-Before starting the app, you will need to execute tgs_pc/build_resources.sh once and every time any file in the ui/ dir gets updated by you or by a git pull.
+Before starting the app, you will need to execute build_resources.sh from inside the tgs_pc directory once and every time any file in the ui/ dir gets updated by you or by a git pull.

 Cheers.

+# Want to help?

+Join us at the #tgs IRC channel on chat.freenode.net.

 # Some info that may be interesting to you fellow developer...